Mar 7, 2023 | Native Hope

 - Marcella LaBeau, Cheyenne River Lakota and nurse serving 80 years, including WWII.

 While these women accomplished amazing feats in their time, things became increasingly more difficult for Native women in the following decades.
-The colonization of America robbed tribes of their matriarchal ideologies as Native women were painted as "slaves" to the men in their societies.

 - Deb Haaland, Laguna Pueblo, U.S. Congresswoman and first Native American U.S. Secretary of Interior